Tony O'Neil

 Antonio Mauricio O'Neil (born April 9, 1985) is an American football coach.
 He is currently an assistant coach at Denfeld High School and the inaugural and former head coach of the Duluth Harbor Monsters in The Arena League (The AL or TAL), which began in 2024.
 O'Neil is also a former arena football player.

-Early years
+Early life

 Tony was born in Miami and lived in Jamaica for a few years, where his grandparents had a restaurant.

 College years

 North Dakota

 O'Neil attended the University of North Dakota in 2007 and studied mass communication.

 St. Scholastica

 O'Neil played his final season of college football eligibility at the College of St. Scholastica, an NCAA Division III school in Duluth, Minnesota.
 He appeared in four games making 7 tackles and 1 fumble recovery.

 Professional playing career

 O'Neil played three seasons of arena football, two with the La Crosse Spartans of the IFL and one with the Philadelphia Soul in the AFL.